 Crawled web pages can be reconstructed and browsed with the host browser where you see the internal link structure and all kind of details of the parsing results:

 While the host browser reveals the structure of documents within all of the single domains, the web strucure service shows how domains are linked to each other:

-YaCy can configured in every detail using the web interface.
-You can use a configuration file and edit details also inside the such files, but a web fron-end is much more convenient.
+YaCy can be configured in every detail using the web interface.
+You can use a configuration file and also edit details inside of that file, but a web front-end is much more convenient.

-YaCy makes a lot of network connections an it is transparent about doing that.
+YaCy makes a lot of network connections and it is transparent about doing that.

-In case that you are running YaCy in peer-to-peer operation, you can watch the network graphic here:
+In case you are running YaCy in peer-to-peer operation, you can watch the network graphic here: